m3047/pangolin/README.md

 ### Installation

 At the present time only _Debian_ is supported, although more Linux distributions are likely to follow.

-This has been tested with _Debian 9.6_.
+The following have been tested:

+* OSX + VirtualBox + Debian 9.6 (Stretch)
+* Linux + KVM + Debian 10.2 (Buster)

 ##### Prepare a base installation